LaKsHiT013/EmotionRecognition/README.md

 __________________________________________

-For any questions or issues, please contact [maintainer's email].
+For any questions or issues, please contact [lakshitupreti@gmail.com].
 Thank you for using our Emotion Recognition repository!